 Use the Risk Index/% AOEL which was calculated for the original authorization of the alternative product.
 Put an overview of the Risk Index of the alternative formulation in Table 3.

-version 2.2

-Detailed information on the original authorization of the alternative formulations can be found in the authorization registry on our website.
+Detailed information on the original authorization of the alternative formulations can be found version 2.3 in the authorization registry on our website.